December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 NutrientSigns of Deficiency

-NitrogenYellowing of older leaves, stunted growth.
+NitrogenYellowing of older leaves, poor growth.

-IronYellowing between leaf veins (interveinal chlorosis).
+IronYellowing between the veins of the leaf (interveinal chlorosis).

 MagnesiumYellow spots or mottling on older leaves.